joejcox/AURAL/JOURNAL.md

 - Fetch products from JSON and store in Redux state
 - Render products from state in to product list components

+> Completed 23/12/2021

-## Create a shop page, create logic to render pre-order items based on date and add firebase to the project
+## Create a shop page, create logic to render pre-order items based on date and add firebase auth to the project

 **Date:** 24/12/2021